boringresearch/Template_Tutorial/docs/en/source/guide/howto.rst

 b) Run cobra normally
 >>>>>>>>>>>>>>>>>>>>>>
-Once you have your test data prepared, you could simply run ``cobra scorepeaks`` and ``cobra find`` step by step to get the results.
+Once you have your test data prepared, you could simply run ``cobra scorepeak`` and ``cobra find`` step by step to get the results.

 .. highlight:: sh

 ::

    # this step would generate multiple files for future usage (by default --tf: STAT1)
-   cobra scorepeaks -i narrow/ --meme stat1_human.meme --human --core 8
+   cobra scorepeak -i narrow/ --meme stat1_human.meme --human --core 8

    ######### Done: after a few seconds #########